ctchen222/Tic-Tac-Toe/README.md

 - Support for auto-scaling and hot updates for high availability.
 - Comprehensive observability with OpenTelemetry, Jaeger (tracing), Prometheus (metrics), Loki (logs) and Grafana (dashboards).
 - Easy to run and deploy with Docker.
+- Robust unit testing for core logic and components.

 ## System Design